Buildings

 Building a healthier future

-According to the Southface Energy Institute, the construction, operation and maintenance of buildings produce close to 48 percent of all U.S. greenhouse gas emissions, making sustainable building one of the most important things an institution can do to reduce its carbon footprint and positively impact our local and global community.
+According to the Environmental Protection Agency, the residential and commercial buildings sector accounts for 31% of the total U.S. Greenhouse Gas Emissions including electricity end-use indirect emissions, making sustainable building one of the most important things an institution can do to reduce its carbon footprint and positively impact our local and global community.
 Research has linked sustainably-certified buildings with enhanced student testing performance and improved health outcomes.
 Emory’s commitment to sustainable building reflects the University’s values, ethics and commitment to excellence.

 So Far